bugsbrog/node-db2-project/README.md

 - Write the following db access functions inside `api/cars/cars-model.js` using Knex:

-  - `getAll` resolves to an array of car records (or an empty array)
-  - `getById` resolves to a car record by the given id
-  - `create` resolves to the newly created car record
+  -X `getAll` resolves to an array of car records (or an empty array) -X `getById` resolves to a car record by the given id -X `create` resolves to the newly created car record

 #### Write Middleware